-- If you use a battery, make sure that you have a 10A-fuse between battery and vehicle circuitry.
+Make sure that you have a 15A-fuse between battery and vehicle circuitry.

-There is NO facility for a charge control light without battery this will not work anyway.
+- There is NO facility for a charge control light without battery this will not work anyway.
 The regulator has an inbuilt high potency condenser to smoothen voltage.
 This will make sure that your side indicators (flashers) and horn will work correctly even without battery.